occivink/mpv-scripts/README.md

 The script is intended to be used with a mouse binding, such as `MOUSE_BTN0` but you can use whatever.
 Note that `MOUSE_BTN0` clashes with the window dragging feature, you can set `window-dragging=no` to prevent that.

-Quick diagonal movement looks shitty because setting the `video-pan-*` property triggers a full pipeline or something, to be determined.
+Quick diagonal movement looks shitty because setting the `video-pan-*` property triggers a full pipeline or something.
+There's not much we can do about this script-side.

 # seek-to.lua